Do you Travel? How Much is it?

 YOU MUST HAVE SOME CRAZY STORIES ABOUT WEDDINGS, DO YOU GET A LOT OF BRIDEZILLAS?

 Honestly, well, I might have a couple stories.
 But the juicy ones usually involve friends and moms.
-Brides are usually pretty happy, and most all of them treat me exceptionally.
-I wouldn't be doing this for over 10 years if it wasn't such a rad job.
+Our brides are usually pretty happy, and most all of them treat me exceptionally.
+I wouldn't be doing this for over 12 years if it wasn't such a rad job.

 How did you start your business?

 I started my business in 2004 with a friend in Corvallis Oregon while I was finishing up my graphic design degree at Oregon State University (go beavs!).
 I definitely never thought of myself as a business owner, or that I had the potential to be a professional photographer.
 At the time, it was a hobby and something I needed to know for my design degree.
 With a few odd jobs here and there, word started to spread that I had a camera and I could take photos for people.
 I combined forces with a friend and she taught me the ins and outs of weddings, while I brought a fresh and totally new perspective to wedding photography.
 We shot a few weddings in 2005 and the business had begun.
 I was totally hooked on it!
 Who knew I could run a business at age 22?
 My original business partner and I went our separate ways after I graduated and I moved up to Portland.
 Ever since that move in 2006, I have been running Honeysuckle Photography out of this awesome NW city.

 HOW DID YOU COME UP WITH YOUR BUSINESS NAME?